 The cost of being a first time buyer

-Whether you’re moving out of your family home or switching from renting to owning, buying your first house and making it truly feel like yours is a huge and exciting moment in your life.
+Whether you’re moving out of your family home or switching from renting to owning, buying your first house is a huge and exciting moment in your life.

-But when it comes to stepping onto the property ladder, it’s important to be aware of the many costs involved in the home buying process.
-In this article, we help guide you through every step of the process, making sure you feel confident and ready for your homeownership journey.
+But when it comes to stepping onto the property ladder, it’s important to be aware of the many costs involved.
+In this article, we help guide you through every step of the home buying process, making sure you feel confident and ready for your journey to ownership.

 Legal fees